-In Cataract Surgery, there are many integral parts of the procedure that need a high-attention to detail for that patient to have optimal results.
-But one of the most important aspects of cataract surgery and its success rate is the IOL Lens Implant.
+In cataract surgery, there are many integral parts of the procedure that need a high-attention to detail for that patient to have optimal results.
+One of the most important aspects of cataract surgery and its success rate is the intraocular lens implant (IOL).
 The surgeon has taken much time and focus on making sure that calculations for the lens implant are dead-accurate.
 Having the right lenses, specialty lens picks, plus backups for everything just in case is very important, not only for a smooth day but for the patient!
-Let’s walk through some of the ins and outs of IOL lens management and how we take care of the WHOLE IOL process at Surgical Direct.
+Let’s walk through some of the ins and outs of IOL lens management and how we take care of the entire IOL process at Surgical Direct.

 IOL Lens Management is a BIG JOB.

 1) Before Surgery Day

 As we already mentioned, the IOL implant is one of the most crucial aspects of cataract surgery.
 It’s extremely important to be over-prepared in this department, and ready for any unforeseen issues that may arise during the case.

 Every cataract case should have measurements for 3 possible lens implants, 1) A primary lens, 2) A Sulcus (3-piece) implant, and 3) an Anterior Chamber lens.
 It’s important to have all 3 of those lens picks available for that specific case.
 Each of those lenses is requested for specific case scenarios.
 If the capsule is unstable, the surgeon may request his sulcus implant.
 If a deeper issue arises, the surgeon may request an AC lens.
 Generally, the primary lens will be implanted in the 85-90th percentile of cases (some situations could be less or more).
 But for that 10-15% of cases that need a backup lens opened, generally it’s not an optimal scenario for the surgeon, and not having the right lens can make a difficult situation even more stressful.